giantswarm/rfc/releases-implementation/README.md

 - The delivery of the new app versions is not entangled with the delivery of cluster-$provider app Helm chart changes.
 - The team that owns the app can create the new release on their own and they do not need to ask other teams for the review/approval, since the unit tests in the releases repository verify that the newly created releases respects the defined release rules, e.g. new app patch delivered to all providers, new app minor must be delivered in a new minor release, etc.

+Changes to the current e2e tests would be minimal initially.
+- Testing of cluster-$provider app would require one addition, which would be:
+	- Looking up the latest release and setting the release label on the App CR.
+	- Like today, cluster-test-suites would use custom version of cluster-$provider app from the branch it is testing (in which case the mutating webhook would not set the cluster-$provider app version based on the Release CR).
+- The existing app testing where app versions are overridden via ephemeral Helm values would continue working as is.
+- As a future improvement, cluster-test-suites could run all tests not only for the latest release, but for all releases which use the same major cluster-$provider app version.

 #### 4.2.4.
 Multiple release models and release channels

 With cluster-$provider app releases, while we can use git branches to have multiple major versions, all that is only one way to create releases.
 We can have multiple major versions, but it’s still the same apps being versioned in the same way in every release.